 How long do you have to keep your financial records?

-- Umbrella company contractors may also need to complete self assessment tax returns if they earn additional income upon which has not already been deducted by the umbrella scheme.
+Umbrella company contractors may also need to complete self assessment tax returns if they earn additional income upon which has not already been deducted by the umbrella scheme.
+See our guide on umbrella employees and Self Assessment.

-- If you’re a self-employed freelancer (a ‘sole trader’), all of your income is taxed via the self assessment process, and you must keep all of your records safe for at least 5 years after the 31st January submission deadline of the relevant tax year.
+If you’re a self-employed freelancer (a ‘sole trader’), all of your income is taxed via self assessment, and you must keep all of your records safe for at least 5 years after the 31st January submission deadline of the relevant tax year.

-Given that there are different statutory deadlines for PAYE, income tax, and business taxes, it makes sense to keep all of your tax records for at least 6 years regardless.
+Given that there are different statutory deadlines for PAYE, income tax, and business taxes, it is advisable to retain all your tax records for at least six years.
 Then you can’t go wrong!

 Why you should keep hold of your tax records